 Warmer water tends to form a layer at the surface that does not mix well with the water underneath, as discussed here.
 Stratification reduces the capability of oceans to take up heat from the atmosphere, thus speeding up warming of the atmosphere.

 Until now, oceans have been taking up 93.4% of the extra heat caused by emissions by people.
 So, even a small decrease in the amount of heat that oceans take out of the atmosphere would result in a strong rise of global air temperatures.

-In conclusion, the joint impact from further feedbacks may well amount to an additional 0.3°C warming over the next few years, or much more than that over more years, cancelling out possible over-estimations in other elements.
+The joint impact from such changes may well amount to an additional 0.3°C warming for 'further feedbacks' over the next few years, or much more than that over more years, cancelling out possible over-estimations in other elements.

 Summary: Total global temperature rise could be as much as 10°C or 18°F by 2021

 In summary, adding up all the warming associated with the above elements results in a total potential global temperature rise (land and ocean) of more than 10°C or 18°F in a matter of years, by as early as 2021, assuming that no geoengineering will take place over the next few years.

 |Abrupt Warming - How Much And How Fast?|

 • How much warming did and could people cause?

 CO₂ 2016 - 2026